rmtew/incursion-roguelike/README.md

   1. Download and extract the Incursion source code.
   1. Enter the `build` subdirectory within the source code.
   1. Ensure that you have the EditorConfig extension installed by doing the following:
+    1. It is important you do this if you plan to contribute back changes to me, as it ensures the files are have correct indentation.
     1. Run Visual Studio, perhaps by opening `Incursion.sln`.
     1. Select the menu option: Tools -> Extensions and Updates.
     1. Select the Online entry from the left-hand side list.